oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

   ![](images/code-repo-exploration-to-resources-directory.png)

-  3. Click on the StaturResource.java this will open the source code file in the viewer
+  3. Click on the StatusResource.java this will open the source code file in the viewer

   ![](images/code-repo-exploration-StatusResource-top.png)